Academic Support Services at the University of San Francisco

 The Learning Center provides peer tutors to assist students with the development of course-specific study strategies and greater understanding of course material.
 For historically-challenging courses, the Learning Center also offers Supplemental Instruction, a series of structured study sessions facilitated by a peer leader.

-Learning Center staff also meet with students individually and in groups to assist in the development of study skills and strategies such as note-taking, test-taking and reading strategies.
+Learning Center staff also meet with students individually and in groups to assist in the development of study skills and strategies, including (but not limited to) topics such as time management, organization, active studying (note-taking, critical reading, etc.), test-taking and exam preparation, motivation, goal-setting, and learning styles.

-Writing assistance is available through Writing Center appointments in which students develop their writing skills by working on specific assignments with professional writing consultants.
+Writing assistance is available through Writing Center appointments in which students develop their writing skills by working on specific assignments with professional (faculty) writing consultants and peer tutors.

 Family members can play an important role in a student's academic success through their encouragement and support.
 Below are some tips for supporting your student.